Cheng-Ian-Liu/flexRAN-docker-image-dependencies/README.md

   $ systemctl restart kubelet
   $ systemctl status kubelet
   ```

+  ??
+Note: noticed kubelet restart loop when modifying the kubelet parameters - need to troubleshoot

   Test a pod with static CPU manager

   On the admin server